 Four Magic Letters

-A fun way to experiment communication and team collaboration within project team.
+Experiment communication and team collaboration within project team.
 Do it in a fun way with this alphabet based game

-An experiential activity using the alphabet, but with a little twist – participants are asked to form only 4-letter words (as in Four Magic Letters :)).
+An experiential activity using the alphabet, but with a little twist.
+The trainers ask the participants to form only 4-letter words (as in Four Magic Letters :)).
 The goal is to form as many as possible in 2-minute rounds.
-For this to happen, they will have to come up with a strategy and proper approaches, while revealing key aspects of team collaboration and change management.
+To do this, they will have to come up with a strategy and proper approaches.
+While doing this, key aspects of team collaboration and change management reveal themselves.

-- Introduce the activity to the participants (rules, number of tiles, number of rounds, time per rounds etc) and split into teams.
+- Introduce the activity to the participants.
+Mention the rules, number of tiles, number of rounds, time per round etc. Split them into teams.

 - Mention the fact that the activity is not about competing against the other teams.